-Emily focuses on complex commercial litigation, real estate litigation, and financial services cases.
+Emily focuses on complex commercial litigation, real estate litigation, and financial services litigation.

-Emily is experienced in representing large and small clients in state and federal trial and appellate courts handling a broad array of business litigation matters.
-Her experience includes serving as legal intern with Duke Energy Corporation for two summers.
+Emily is also experienced in representing large and small clients in state and federal trial and appellate courts handling a broad array of business litigation matters.

 Represents several sophisticated clients in a variety of real property litigation matters including commercial foreclosures, quiet title actions, land use, and easement disputes.

-Acts as escalation counsel for large banking institution handling a variety of issues concerning mortgage servicing litigation and other high exposure issues.
+Acts as escalation counsel for large banking institution handling a variety of issues concerning mortgage servicing litigation and other high exposure issues, including high risk sanctions and contempt matters.

-Represents several sophisticated clients in state and federal appeals on a variety of issues.
+Represents several sophisticated clients in state and federal appeals on a variety of issues in briefing and oral argument.

 Represents several large banking institutions in state and federal court, including defense of Telephone Consumer Protection Act and other related claims.